ScriBt/ScriBt/README.md

 #####Automation Notes

-Automation is still a WiP i.e. it needs Extensive Testing in every way!
+Automation Works are complete, though it needs testing in every way!

 For Automating the ScriBt